 In 1990, we saw Pippen strap on some Nike Air Flights, but he wouldn’t make the permanent switch to Nike until 1991.

-Scottie Pippen and Nike
+Scottie Pippen Shoes with Nike

 In 1991, Pippen switched over permanently to Nike.
 During the regular season, his go-to model was the Nike Air Flight Lite low in a white and red colorway.
 We have seen this particular model retro over the years as a lifestyle model, though they are still a playable shoe.
 They feature an air unit in the heel.
 They’re lightweight as well, although they don’t look it.